ryanrocket/caravel_automatic_gain_control/README.md

 ### Implementation

 This AGC chip is part of a larger project; an FMCW radar for robotic applications.
 An AGC is paramount in radar applications where the distance between the antenna and the object for detection is unknown.
 If the object is further away than anticipated; amplification of the received signal will be needed.
-If it's too close; attenuation may be necessary.
+If it's too close; attenuation may be necessary to prevent 'blowout' of the reciever architecture.

 ## Design